-Master Drawings: Alexander Calder, Michael Heizer, Franz Kline, Lee Lozano, Agnes Martin, Robert Rauschenberg, Gerhard Richter, Cy Twombly
+Master Drawings: Alexander Calder, Michael Heizer, Lee Lozano, Agnes Martin, Robert Rauschenberg, Gerhard Richter, Cy Twombly

 Peter Freeman, Inc. is pleased to present for TEFAF New York Spring 2019 an exhibition of twentieth-century master drawings.

 Along with works on paper representing the most masterful practitioners of the medium, we will also show works that were at the most radical edge of the reevaluation of drawing, including a large etched window by Michael Heizer and a hanging wire portrait by Alexander Calder.

 The Heizer window (dated 1976)—one of ten that he made over a 25-year period beginning in 1972—was included in Bernice Rose’s now famous Museum of Modern Art exhibition Drawing Now in 1976.
 At MoMA, it was installed in a gallery with a street view as a visual gateway between interior space and the exterior urban world—just as Heizer intended these works to function.
 The artist’s hand is overlaid on the spaces viewable through the glass, in effect inscribing Heizer’s gesture on the landscape, an important aspect the windows share with his earthworks.